The Don Tony Show 1/21/23: Vince McMahon Pays Hush $$$ To Rita Marie; Uplifting Pugh Family Update; Sami Zayn Diss At Raw 30? Audio Dive: Tony Khan Kinda Talks WWE Sale Interest & Stephanie McMahon; Audio Dive: Nick Khan Talks Stephanie/Vince/Rita Marie/AEW/ Shad Khan & ‘The Kid’

 TONY KHAN also made some entertaining comments this week appearing on The Maggie and Perloff Show.
 When asked if he and Shad Khan are interested in buying WWE, Tony Khan channels his inner Dixie Carter.
 In classic Dixie style, TK provides an answer that may require us smoking a funny cigarette to better understand.
 DT will share TK’s audio remarks during this episode.

-In addition to the topics above, DT also discusses WWE SmackDown and AEW Rampage results, Royal Rumble updates, 30th Anniversary Raw preview.
+In addition to the topics above, DT also discusses WWE SmackDown and AEW Rampage (1/20/23) results, Royal Rumble updates, 30th Anniversary Raw preview with a huge Sami Zayn diss coming?

-DT discusses IWC and Elite Media reaction to Warner Media refusing to allow Jay Briscoe Tribute to be featured and celebrated 0on AEW Dynamite or AEW Rampage.
-But this episode opens with a very uplifting update about Jay Briscoe’s two daughters and $$ raised for Pugh Family.
+DT discusses IWC and Elite Media reaction to Warner Media refusing to allow Jay Briscoe Tribute and celebration on AEW Dynamite & Rampage.
+This episode does open with some very uplifting updates about Jay Briscoe’s two daughters and $$ raised for the Pugh Family.

 ====